 Child’s Way does not provide unscheduled respite or drop-off services.
 However, children can attend as little as one day per week.

 Child’s Way is closed on weekends.
 We are open Monday through Friday, 6:30 a.m. to 6:00 p.m.

 Child’s Way staff are not permitted to be hired privately by families for the purpose of baby-sitting.
 It is considered to be a conflict of interest.

-Child’s Way has earned a 3 STAR rating from the Keystone STARS program, Pennsylvania’s voluntary quality initiative for child care.
+Child’s Way has earned a 4/4 STARS rating from the Keystone STARS program, Pennsylvania’s voluntary quality initiative for child care.

 On average, 33 children attend Child’s Way each day, though the center is licensed to accommodate up to 60 children.

 Child’s Way is dually licensed by the Department of Health, as a Pediatric Extended Care Center, and by the Pennsylvania Department of Human Services as a day care center.